 At Bressman Law, we handle truck crash cases, no matter how complex.
 If you have a viable case, we can help you pursue compensation for your medical bills, lost wages, pain and suffering, and other financial and emotional losses.
-If your loved one died in the crash, we can help you pursue a survival action or a wrongful death claim.
-We can handle all aspects of your case, from filing a claim to negotiating a settlement.
-Call us today at 877-707-1385 for a free, no-obligation legal consultation.
+If your loved one passed away in the crash, we can help you pursue a survival action or a wrongful death claim.

-We Will Investigate Your Truck Accident
+Our Law Firm Will Investigate Your Truck Accident

 To build a solid case for you, we will conduct a thorough investigation of your truck accident.
 Ohio uses a fault-based auto insurance system.
 This means that the party liable for causing an accident pays for damages.